navarroaxel/navarroaxel.github.io/blog/you-cant-create-a-constant-using-usememo-in-react.md

 ❌ Don't use `useState` to create constants because it's expensive.

-🥸 If you need a constant-like value based on some dependencies `useMemo` is for you, but your code should still work without this hook.
+🥸 If you need a constant-like value based on some dependencies then `useMemo` is for you (but your code should still work without this hook).

-✅ If you need a real constant over the lifecycle of a component, `useRef` is the solution that you need, and some UI libraries like Chakra UI or Fluent UI provides a built-in `useConst` for this.
+✅ If you need a real constant over the lifecycle of a component, `useRef` is the solution that you need, and remember that some libraries like Chakra UI or Fluent UI provides a built-in `useConst` for this.